 - Upload all relevant information in a PDF format.
 Without this information we will be unable to process your form

-- All Bank Statements will be required these should cover 3 months, these must show your name - this includes all accounts, including secondary or online savings accounts (eg. Money Box).
+- All Bank Statements will be required and these should cover 3 months up until the date of application, this includes all accounts, including secondary or online savings accounts (This includes PayPal, Monzo, UK, overseas accounts and any cryptocurrencies e.g Bitcoin, NEO etc)

 - Evidence of rent or mortgage payments eg Loan tenancy agreement or letter from landlord